SolarSpec/SpectraBuilder/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This app is currently lacking in any examples to be shown as it is still being created
+This app is currently lacking in any examples.
+Coming soon...

 _For more information on any of the internal functions, please refer to the [MATLAB Documentation](https://www.mathworks.com/help/matlab/)_